+It will remain the same as last year.
 Predominantly the P-3 students will be escorted to the Top Oval on Ann Street where parents can collect their children.
-Parents will not be allowed to sit within the school buildings, seating is provided on the Top Oval on Ann Street for all.
+Our aides will still be based at the gates, if parents need to go to the office, they can from Toolooa Street.
+Parents can move between the ovals.